 (d) A brigade may, at the discretion of the senior officer available at the time, deploy appropriate resources to attend an incident outside its fire district, provided that sufficient consideration has been given to the protection of that fire district.

-[Regulation 160 amended in Gazette 28 Sep 1960 p.
+[Regulation 160 amended: Gazette 28 Sep 1960 p.
 2984; 9 Dec 1994 p.
 6656.]

 161. Members to comply with directions of FES Commissioner and brigade rules